ddanielcruz/elasticsearch-api/README.md

 ## Usage

 Run the project using `docker-compose up`.
-In case you want to use Docker, open `src/config/elastic.js` file and update the host url.
+In case you don't want to use Docker, open `src/config/elastic.js` file and update the host url.
+Then just run using `yarn start`.

 ## Contributing